The Big Problem that Big Tech cannot solve

 2. DEMOCRATIZE the mechanisms of control

 Effective content moderation is critical for a well-functioning society.
-It’s irresponsible to leave this task to a small group of people inside Big Tech, accountable only to shareholders and opaque to the public.
+It’s irresponsible to leave this task to a small group of people inside Big Tech, accountable only to shareholders and hidden from the public.
 That’s what we’ve done to-date.
 It hasn’t worked.

 Solution: Independent 3rd party content moderation.
-Responsibility for content moderation needs to be taken away from Big Tech and given to 3rd parties beholden only principles for user safety and protection of free speech as defined by society.
-Independent 3rd parties should enforce consistent standards across platforms and ensure transparency and due process.
+Responsibility for content moderation should be taken away from Big Tech and given to licensed 3rd parties beholden to principles and standards jointly defined by industry and public institutions.
+Independent 3rd parties should be accountable to enforce consistent standards across platforms, and ensure transparency and due process.
 Unlike private social media platforms, independent entities have the incentives and long term perspective to fix this problem holistically.
-However, this will only work if they are truly independent from Big Tech and operate on principles defined by democratic institutions.
+However, this will only work if they are truly independent from Big Tech and operate on principles audited by democratic institutions.

 Thoughtful and balanced regulation is imperative to better define the rules of speech on the web, the same way it is done in physical settings.
-We can’t let big tech be its own judge, and no private entity should assume this responsibility.
-Governments need to be held accountable for writing the playbook on behalf of their citizens.
-Some of the recent proposals made in the EU are a promising start, but nascent at best.
+We can’t let individual companies be their own judge, and no private entity should assume this responsibility alone.
+Governments need to be held accountable for providing guardrails to protect their citizens.
+Some of the recent proposals made in the EU are a promising start.
 Leading democracies need to rally and create models for others to follow suit.

-As a particularly dangerous development, content recommendation and removal algorithms have a huge influence on how users experience content and the harm that follows.
-As such, they need to be regulated through careful vetting prior to launch to test if user harm is mitigated.
-Testing criteria and results need to be publicly explained.
-Algorithms' power to amplify content needs to be restricted to features where impact is fully understood, auditable and intervention in the wild is possible.
-This common sense approach is already implemented in almost every other sectors of society where harm occurs, such as Consumer Goods, Finance or Food Safety.
+As a particularly risky development, content recommendation and removal algorithms have a huge influence on how users experience content and the harm that follows.
+As such, they need to be monitored through careful vetting prior to launch to test if user harm is mitigated.
+Algorithms' power to amplify content needs to be restricted to features where impact is understood, auditable and intervention after release is possible.
+This common sense approach is already implemented in almost every other sector of society where harm occurs, such as Consumer Goods, Finance or Food Safety.

-Solution: A Dedicated Government Agency to promote healthy choices and trade-offs in content moderation, mandate standards for Big Tech and 3rd party Trust & Safety Service providers to follow, and verify and enforce compliance.
-It would oversee efforts to create content moderation playbooks, algorithms testing frameworks and auditing capabilities for machine-based content recommendation and amplification.
+Solution: A Dedicated Government Agency to promote healthy choices and trade-offs in content moderation, encourage standards for Big Tech and 3rd party Trust & Safety Service providers to follow, and verify and enforce compliance.
+It would oversee efforts to create algorithm testing frameworks and auditing capabilities for machine-based content recommendation and amplification.
 It would generously fund the necessary technical advances for technical tools, systems and more effective policies.
 It would be overseen by leaders who are appointed by democratically elected officials and accountable to the public.
-Standards should be developed through a public-private partnership under the umbrella of an industry association by individuals committed to the public good.
-Ground truth data sharing across the industry will enable consistent enforcement, broader coverage and fairness.
+Standards should be developed through public-private partnerships under the umbrella of an industry association by individuals committed to the public good.
+Sharing of data among Big Tech to benefit improved abuse detection will enable consistent enforcement, broader coverage and fairness.

-Solution: Taxes and Penalties.
+Solution: Big Tech Taxes and Penalties to fund independent internet infrastructure.
 Platforms need to contribute the funding to build a stable, capable and independent content moderation ecosystem without exercising any control or influence on it.
-It should be financed through a corporate tax on user generated content that is monetized, but not independently monitored.
+Independent control agencies and oversight should be financed through a corporate tax on monetized user generated content.
 Ongoing serious infractions against public standards happening under Big Tech’s watch should carry stiff penalties including loss of control to manage the affected businesses independently.
-Such actions are appropriate and in line with the risk and harm to users and society at large.
-They will drive the behavioral change inside Big Tech that’s needed.
+Such actions are appropriate and in line with the risk and harm to users and society at large from operating unsafe consumer products.